About this course

 We have two courses and the hours of attendance are as follows:

-- CELTA Part-time Course (September to Easter): Mondays 15.00 to 21.00.
+- CELTA Part-time Course (September to Easter): Mondays 13.00 to 19.00.
+(Teaching Practice).
+The online component of the course can be accessed remotely at a time convenient to you.
 There is a one-week, half-term break in October and February and a two-week break at Christmas.

 - CELTA 4-week Intensive Course (June to July): Monday to Friday 8.30 to 17.00.